watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-sr-aware-functions.md

 This architecture provides the following benefits:

 * Comprehensive Management: a centralized controller for SFC, handling SR Policy, link-state, and network metrics.
-* Simplicity: no SFC proxies, so that reduces nodes and address resource consumption.
+* Simplicity: no SFC proxies, which reduces the number of nodes and address resource consumption.

 --- middle